arc12420/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+Data that is held and can be referred back to.

 2. Where do you set initial state?
+Within a constructor.

-3. What method do you use to update state?
+3. What method do you use to update state? "this.setState"

 ### Understand

 Discuss this question in pairs if you have a 4-person group

 4. Explain what's happening in this component.
+State is assigned to the "questions answered" information.
+This component takes questions answered and increases it by one each time the user clicks the button.

 ```jsx
 import React, { Component } from "react";